psi-im/psi/Readme-cmake.txt

 >  -DENABLE_WEBKIT = ON

    enable support of QtWebKit or QtWebengine.
-If the flag is enabled and both libraries qtwebkit and qtwebengine are installed the qtwebengine script automatically selects qtwebengine. (default is ON)
+If the flag is enabled and both libraries qtwebkit and qtwebengine are installed the script automatically selects qtwebengine. (default is ON)

 >  -DUSE_WEBKIT = OFF

-   use QtWebKit instead of QtWebengine with the ENABLE_WEBKIT flag turned on (default is OFF)
+   used to force build with QtWebKit instead of QtWebengine (ENABLE_WEBKIT flag should be set ON)
+   (default is OFF)

 >  -DUSE_WEBENGINE = OFF

    use QtWebengine instead of QtWebKit.
-This flag is set automatically if the USE_WEBKIT flag is disabled and the Qt5Webengine>=5.6.0 library is installed. (default is OFF)
+This flag is set automatically if the USE_WEBKIT flag is disabled and the Qt5Webengine>=5.6.0 library is installed.
+(ENABLE_WEBKIT flag should be set ON) (default is OFF)

 >  -DPSI_VERSION=${version}

-  to set Psi/Psi+ version manually ( Example for Psi+: 1.0.40 (2017-06-05, Psi:a7d2d7b8, Psi+:055e945, webkit) ).
+  to set Psi/Psi+ version manually
+  ( Example for Psi+: 1.0.40 (2017-06-05, Psi:a7d2d7b8, Psi+:055e945, webkit) ).
   Script sets this flag automatically from "version" file if it exists in sources directory

 >  -DCMAKE_BUILD_TYPE=Release (default: Release)